xcube-dev/xcube/docs/source/cubedef.rst

 All xcube data cubes are structured in the same way following a common data model.
 They are also self-describing by providing metadata for the cube and all cube's variables following the `CF conventions`_.
+For details regarding the common data model, please refer to the :doc:`cubespec`.

 A cube's in-memory representation in Python programs is an `xarray.Dataset`_ instance.
 Each data variable is represented by multi-dimensional `xarray.DataArray`_ that is arranged in non-overlapping, contiguous